Ben Aaron, Ginger Zee’s Husband: 5 Fast Facts You Need to Know

 Ginger Zee, the meteorologist for ABC News’ Good Morning America, is married to Ben Aaron Colonomos.
 Like his wife, Colonomos, who goes by “Ben Aaron” professionally, is an experienced media personality and journalist.

 The 35-year-old Aaron and the 36-year-old Zee are the parents of Adrian Benjamin, who was born in December 2015.
-They are expecting their second child.
+They welcomed their second child, Miles, in February 2018.

-You can follow Aaron on Twitter, although he hasn’t used that page since 2015.
-He’s much more active at his Facebook and Instagram pages.

-1. Aaron & Zee Are Expecting Their Second Child & It’s Another Boy
+1. Aaron & Zee Welcomed Their Second Boy in February 2018

+In early February, Zee and Colonomos became proud parents of another baby boy they named Miles.

 Zee announced that she and Aaron are expecting another baby during a forecast, joking that some parts of the map will soon be covered by her belly.
-The new baby will also be a son, joining older brother Adrian, who is now 19 months.
-They are expecting the baby in February 2018.

-Zee also shared an adorable photo of Adrian holding an ultrasound picture.
+Zee and Colonomos are also parents to their 2-year-old son, Adrian.
+Shortly after making her on-air pregnancy announcement, Zee shared an adorable photo of Adrian holding an ultrasound picture.
+You can see it below.

-Don’t expect the pregnancy to slow Zee down.
+Zee’s pregnancy didn’t slow her down any.
 As she told People Magazine in 2016, she was six weeks pregnant when she visited caves in Vietnam for ABC.
 Then two months after Adrian was born, she was traveling between New York and Los Angeles regularly to film Dancing With The Stars.

 “Ben did a lot of the heavy lifting” with Adrian while she was away, Zee told the magazine.
 She added, “Parents just want their baby to be happy and healthy, and we’re giving every ounce of ourselves to do that.”

-Zee has an estimated net worth of $3 million, Celebrity Net Worth estimates.

-2. They Met at a 2012 Soulcycle Charity Event Through a Mutual Friend
+2. He Met Zee at a 2012 Soulcycle Charity Event Through a Mutual Friend

 Before their wedding, Aaron posted a funny video on YouTube explaining their love story and how they met.
 He went to a charity event at a Soulcycle with a friend.
 His friend knew Zee and they were introduced to each other.